-Frances is an experienced and highly motivated Education Agent and Performance Coach, based in Perth, Western Australia.
+Frances is an experienced and highly motivated Education Agent and Mindset Coach, based in Perth, Western Australia.
 She brings an enthusiastic and compassionate approach to every aspect of her life, and loves to use her experience and enthusiasm to bring the best out in others through her mentoring and coaching programs.

 Originally from Germany, near the city of Dresden, Frances studied a Bachelor in Business Administration, and was living in Hamburg when the urge to travel and see the world became too strong to ignore.
 She decided to take a trip around Australia with the intention of improving her business English.
-Twelve years later and now completely fluent in the English language, she is still here!
+Thirteen years later and now completely fluent in the English language, she is still here!

 After travelling to many places in Australia, Frances chose Perth as a place to live.
 Along with a really good feel for the city, the lifestyle, the weather and the spectacular beaches made it an easy choice for her.